Articles Written by George Blake

 Environment | Earth Systems, February 12th, 2022

 Despite potentially huge water resources, Brazil is increasingly facing more recurrent and severe water crises.
-An overreliance on surface water resources and decades of mismanagement has left Brazilian water supplies highly vulnerable to variability in precipitation, an issue exacerbated by climate change and rampant deforestation.
+An overreliance on surface water resources and decades of mismanagement has right Brazilian water supplies highly vulnerable to variability in precipitation, an issue exacerbated by climate change and rampant deforestation.

 Are there such things as ‘natural’ disasters?